Purchase Order Information

 When we receive a purchase order, we'll review any additional payment terms that have been specified or are being negotiated.
 The nature of your industry, location and corporate structure may determine accepted payment terms - for example, government departments may require sixty-day payment terms whereas smaller businesses tend to negotiate a maximum of thirty-days.

 Create a purchase order request and provide it to us for processing.
-If you require terms and are unable to provide a purchase order, we are able to accept a request on
+If you require terms and are unable to provide a purchase order, we are able to accept a request on company letterhead.

 If you require terms and are unable to provide a purchase order, you can instead provide a signed letter authorizing the order and requesting your payment terms.
 The letter should be printed on company letterhead, include the order particulars, specify the payment amount and currency, any request the desired payment terms.
 Your request must include the signature of an authorized representative.